Ukraine retakes key Kyiv suburb; battle for Mariupol rages

 “Putin’s back is against the wall,” Biden said.
 “He wasn’t anticipating the extent or the strength of our unity.
 And the more his back is against the wall, the greater the severity of the tactics he may employ.”

-Biden reiterated accusations that Putin is considering resorting to using chemical weapons.
+Biden reiterated accusations that Putin is considering resorting to using chemical or biological weapons, though Pentagon spokesman John Kirby said Tuesday that the United States has seen no evidence to suggest that use of such weapons was “imminent.”

 As Russian forces try to squeeze Kyiv, talks to end the fighting have continued by video but failed to bridge the chasm between the two sides.
 Ukrainian President Volodymyr Zelenskyy told Ukrainian television late Monday that he would be prepared to consider waiving any bid by Ukraine to join NATO — a key Russian demand — in exchange for a cease-fire, the withdrawal of Russian troops and a guarantee of Ukraine’s security.